-Digital Security Training Resources for Security Trainers, Winter 2017 Edition
+Digital Security Training Resources for Security Trainers, Fall 2019 Edition

 Inspired by: A session and discussion at Aspiration Tech Dev Summit 2016